justintadlock/series/readme.txt

 ### Can you add feature X?

 I'll consider it.
 Let me know what features you'd like to see added to the plugin.
-Just keep in mind that I want this plugin to stay relatively lightweight.
-Any features added should be useful for most of the plugin's users.

 ### This is way too complicated for me!